LAN-tr/Cornish-walks/README.md

     - Have an image of some of the views from the walk so walkers can choose based on scenery if they want
     - Include other information about the local area that tourists might not know

-  - **User Story, Admin can edit and delete:** As an admin, I want to add, edit, and delete walks from the database, so that I can manage the content of the site.
+  - **User Story, Admin can add, edit and delete:** As an admin, I want to add, edit, and delete walks from the database, so that I can manage the content of the site.

 -  **Acceptance Criteria:** -
     - Admins should be able to create new walk entries.